Buying Instagram Likes: The Engagement Lever, Explained

 The Bottom Line on Buying Likes

 Likes and followers solve different problems.
 Followers build social proof for the humans who visit your profile.
 Likes generate the engagement signal that decides how far Instagram carries each post.
 The most efficient route is buying both together so your count and your engagement rate move in step, which is why FastSocial includes likes with every follower plan from $14 a month.
-Delivered gradually from real accounts, they trip the distribution signal without triggering the anomaly detection that catches a sudden dump.
+If hands-off delivery on every new post is what you want, that bundled setup works like automatic Instagram likes without a separate subscription.
+Delivered gradually, they trip the distribution signal without triggering the anomaly detection that catches a sudden dump.
 Current plans with bundled likes are on the buy Instagram followers and likes page.
 For why the two belong together, see buying followers and likes together.

 Sources: How Instagram ranks posts and weighs engagement signals is described in Instagram's official ranking explainer.
 Its removal of fake likes and inauthentic engagement is documented in Meta's inauthentic behavior standards.